 3. Moving Forward:

-Fiduciary duties to for indigenous land, resources and peoples is part of Indigenous sovereignty.
+Fiduciary duties for indigenous land, resources and peoples is part of Indigenous sovereignty, not Crown sovereignty.
 Indigenous nations in Canada have a sovereign Immemorial right to provide services, programs, and land management for their peoples.
-Definitions for these Indigenous fiduciary duties and roles are found within sovereign Immemorial rights held by Indigenous community members.
+Definitions for these Indigenous fiduciary duties and roles are found within sovereign Immemorial rights held by Indigenous rights holders.
 To recognize and reconcile with Indigenous fiduciary duties, consultation of community-based rights-holders must be undertaken to retrieve Indigenous fiduciary definitions for the self-determination of Indigenous roles.

 Rights in Canada are protected by their inclusion into the rule of law (constitutional, legislative, and common law).
 When the Government of Canada included section 35 into the Constitution Act in 1982,7 they created constitutional law that recognized Aboriginal peoples, Treaty rights, and Aboriginal rights.
 The protection of section 35 rights was placed within section 25.8

 At the same time in 1982, the Government of Canada retained section 91(24) in the Constitution Act, which does not recognize Indigenous sovereignty and the Immemorial right of Indigenous Peoples to manage their traditional territories, resources, or peoples.
-The exclusion of Indigenous sovereignty and Immemorial rights in Canada through section 91(24) extends to the rest of the Constitution Act, including section 25 and 35.
+The exclusion of Indigenous sovereignty and Immemorial rights in Canada through section 91(24) extends to the rest of the, including section 25 and 35.

 To be clear, section 35 excludes Indigenous sovereignty, Immemorial rights, law, and jurisdiction.